Boozy Pineapple Sweet Tea Ice Pops are my newest fave adult ice pop creation.

 - 1 cup cold coconut water

-- !For the Pops
+For the Pops

-- 4 C Pineapple Tea*
+- 4 cups Pineapple Tea*

-- 3/4C-1C Simple Syrup*
+- ¾ cup-1 cup Simple Syrup*

-- 1 C Pau Maui Vodka
+- 1 cup Pau Maui Vodka

-- 1 C Pineapple Juice
+- 1 cup Pineapple Juice

-- 1/2 C lime juice
+- ½ cup lime juice

 - Zest from 2 limes

-- 1-2 C frozen pineapple, diced
+- 1-2 cups frozen pineapple, diced

 - Sealable tube popsicle bags ( Zipsicle)*

-- Make the pineapple tea.
+1. Make the pineapple tea.
 Place tea bags in a quart size glass measuring cup.
 Boil 3 cups water.
 Add to the tea bags and steep for 7-8 minutes pressing the bags gently against the side of the cup to get as much flavor out as possible.
 Remove the bags and squeeze any excess liquid out into cup, add in the cup of cold coconut water.
 Chill completely

-- In a pitcher combine all the ingredients up to the lime zest and mix well.
+2. In a pitcher combine all the ingredients up to the lime zest and mix well.
 Taste and add more simple syrup if desired.
 Add in a tablespoon of diced pineapple to the popsicle bag then carefully fill to the fill line with the tea mix.
-About 1/3 tea mix per ice pop.
+About ⅓ tea mix per ice pop.
 Place on a baking sheet lined with wax paper.
 Repeat for remaining pops.

-*You can use regular iced tea if you don’t have pineapple iced tea.
+You can use regular iced tea if you don’t have pineapple iced tea.
 Only use 2 cups of boiling water then add 1 cup pineapple juice and 1 cup coconut water when steeping the tea.
-Follow recipe as directed
+Follow recipe as directed.

 To make these non-alcoholic replace vodka with coconut water, pineapple juice or half coconut and half pineapple.